xianlinbox/daily_practise/aws-solution-architect/database.md

 2. choose capacity (read or write)
 3. The upper and lower boundaries for the provisioned throughput settings
 4. target utilization

+## On-demand scaling

+you don't need to think about provisioning throughput.
+Instead, your table will scale all behind the scenes automatically.
+Extreme spikes in load can occur and be handled seamlessly by AWS.
+This also brings a change in the cost structure for DynamoDB.
+With On-Demand Scaling, instead of paying for provisioned throughput, you pay per read or write request.

 # Open Search